luloxi/PunkSociety/README.md

 3. Duplicate and rename `packages/foundry/.env.example` to `packages/foundry/.env` (you don't need to fill it out until deploying to a live network)

-4. Open a second terminal, navigate to `Technai-foundry` and run this command to deploy the test contract:
+4. Open a second terminal, navigate to `DARTE` and run this command to deploy the test contract:

 ```
 yarn deploy